codio/knowledge/source/instructors/authoring/assessments/autograde-free-text.rst

         feedback = '10 points'
       else:
         grade = 0
         feedback = 'no points'

       print(feedback)
-      # Send the grade back to Codio with the penatly factor applied
+      # Send the grade back to Codio with the penalty factor applied

       res = send_partial(int(round(grade)))
       exit( 0 if res else 1)